 This ministry assists the clergy with the distribution of communion under both species.
 This assistance is offered at Mass and also to the sick, homebound and hospitalized parishioners.
 Those interested in the ministry should contact

-Julie Roussel @ 463-6878
+Gracia Acosta @ 463-6878

 This ministry involves those who feel they have a gift for public reading and have been called to proclaim the Word of God.
 A training session is required and workshops are offered periodically for a continuing enrichment.
 Those interested contact

-Julie Roussel @ 463-6878
+Gracia Acosta @ 463-6878

 The mission of Eucharistic Adorers is to be disciples for Jesus by bringing themselves and others to Him in Adoration for His help to grow in personal spirituality.
 By extension, the spirituality of our Parish and the larger Church will grow.
 Adoration is Wednesdays with exposition immediately following the 12:10 Mass and reposition, with Benediction at 4:00 pm.
 Two adorers are required to be present whenever the Eucharist is exposed.
 There is a sign up sheet in the northex (foyer) of the church.